Habits To Increase Productivity

 You know that nearly everyone has been in a situation where they've check their phone and think that they might be missing out on some juicy news.

-I’ve been in this situation just moments ago where I was expected to illustrate some more print designs for my store Pastel Meets I (promoting kawaiiness and cute things in general) but then I looked up an old channel I use to watch and the next thing, I used my battery percentage of my tablet as an excuse (it was on 49%) to charge while I binge watch these videos for 2 straight hours!
-And here I am, writing this post that should have been done 2 hours ago!!
+I've been in this situation just moments ago where I was expected to illustrate some more print designs for my store but then I looked up an old channel I use to watch and the next thing, I used my battery percentage of my tablet as an excuse (it was on 49%) to charge while I binge watch these videos for 2 straight hours!

 1. Eliminate Distracting Things

-This is the important part because if you don’t eliminate these things, you could end up going on them for hours on end and the next thing you know, you haven’t even been close to finishing your important stuff.
+The first part to increase your productivity is eliminating distractions.
+If you don't eliminate these things, you could end up going on them for hours on end and the next thing you know, you haven't even been close to finishing your important stuff.

-Get rid of things like; mobile phones (especially mobile phones), tablets or pc (unless you need them, then read the next part), magazines, mirrors, video game consoles or your pets.
-Now put those items out of sight where you can’t reach or see it like on top of your cabinet, in your closet or bedside cabinet or out of your working space.
+Now put those items out of sight where you can't reach or see it (note: not for pets) like on top of your cabinet, in your closet or bedside cabinet or out of your working space.
+For pets, you can close your door or if you have a smaller pet, you can go to a different area to be productive.

 Another way is to turn off your notification and put your devices to silence.
 Based on your phone, you can do this by going to the tab and tapping on "Do Not Disturb" or just go to the settings of your device.